matthewomccorkle/matthewomccorkle.github.io/_posts/2022-07-14-day_031_waybackurls.md

 ### 3. **What is waybackurls?**

-waybackurls is a tool for grabbing URLs from the the Internet Archives Way Back Machine.
+waybackurls is a tool for grabbing URLs from the Internet Archives Way Back Machine.
 You can find the Way Back Machine [here](https://archive.org/web/).

 ---

 ### 4. **Why use waybackurls?**

 Finding old domains is usually a form of reconnaissance for any penetration tester.
-Using waybackurls a tester could grab all of the urls from waybackmachine with a simple command.
+Using waybackurls a tester could grab all of the URLs from waybackmachine with a simple command.

-The tester could output the urls into a file where further sorting and analysis could be performed to find information from less current sections of the website.
+The tester could output the URLs into a file where further sorting and analysis could be performed to find information from less current sections of the website.

 ---